One reason for this, of course, is because prayer has been an important part of my life in one form or another since I was young.

 But I am also interested in prayer for another reason.

-Over the years at various times, I have heard stories of people who didn’t really believe in God or weren’t sure if God existed.
+Over the years, I have heard stories of people who didn’t really believe in God or weren’t sure if God existed.
 Nevertheless, in their doubt, they reached out to something, and it seems something reached back to them.

 John Wesley and Augustine have stories like this.
 These men are in the Christian tradition.
-But there are other stories of people from no religious tradition who, full of doubt and skepticism, reached out to something and something reached back.
+But there are other stories of people from no religious tradition.
+Surprisingly, these folks, full of doubt and skepticism, reached out to something and something reached back.

 This fascinates me for reasons I will return to shortly.
 First, however, a brief autobiography is helpful in a post like this.